vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/8_The_Rajasuya.md

 +++

-## 22
-### a
-O Agni and Visnu, great is your greatness;
-Rejoice ye in the secret names of the ghee;
-Placing in every house seven treasures,
-May your tongue move forth to the ghee.
-### b
-O Agni and Visnu, great is your dear abode;
-Ye taste the ghee, rejoicing in its secrets;
-In every home increasing lauds,
-May your tongue move forth to the ghee.
-### c
-May the goddess Sarasvati
-With strength, rich in mares,
-Further us, she that aideth prayer.
-### d
-To us from the sky, from the great [1] mountain;
-May Sarasvati, the worshipful, come to the sacrifice

-May the goddess rejoicing in our supplication, rich in ghee, May she hearken gladly to our effectual speech.
-### e
-O Brhaspati, with the All-gods,
-Do thou rejoice in our oblations;
-Grant riches to the generous giver.
 ### f
 Then to the father, with the All-gods, to the strong one, Let us pay honour with sacrifices, with reverence, with oblations; O Brhaspati, with good offspring, with heroes,
 May we be lords of wealth.